Adult Virtual Events

 The Friends of the Southbury Public Library

-The Friends of the Southbury Public Library sponsor almost all of our fun virtual programs found on the calendar page of our website.
-In addition to their special Saturday, May 22 book sale, the Friends book sale area in the lobby is still open during library hours!
+The Friends of the Southbury Public Library are sponsoring many of our fun virtual programs found on the calendar page of our website.
+In addition, the Friends book sale area in the lobby is still open!
 Stock is replenished daily.
 Gift-quality books, puzzles, boutique items, art history books, coffee table books, holiday books, cookbooks and audiovisual vinyl records, CDs and DVDs are available.
 Exact change or checks are requested as the library staff cannot make change and the Friends cannot accept credit cards for this sale.
 Set up with COVID shields for shopping protection.
 For more information how to contact the Friends of the Southbury Public Library click here.